 Before commencing, ensure that the user account that is logged in has an Operations Manager role.

-Use View Order Progress Logs command from the Sales Order Menu.
-Select the following order from the list shown:
+Use Search command from the Orders Menu.
+Click View Progress link of the following order from the list shown:

-Cylinder ID: 34256-1863
+Order ID: 0001-112

 Print out the screen shots of the order progress log details to demonstrate the data was displayed correctly